flutter/website/src/docs/perf/app-size.md

   As stated in the [checking total size](#checking-the-total-size) section above, an upload package is not representative of your end users' download size.
-Be aware that redundant native library architectures and asset densities are seen in the breakdown tool that can be filtered by the Play Store and App Store.
+Be aware that redundant native library architectures and asset densities seen in the breakdown tool can be filtered by the Play Store and App Store.
 {{site.alert.end}}

 The size analysis tool is invoked by passing the `--analyze-size` flag when